zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/DeviceHandlers/readme.md

 # Device Handler Installation Instructions

-A.  INSTALL THE DEVICE HANDLERS ON SMARTTHINGS
+a)  INSTALL THE DEVICE HANDLERS ON SMARTTHINGS

-a)	Log in to SmartThings IDE.
+1)	Log in to SmartThings IDE.
 (You may have to create an acccount.)
-b)	After log in, go to "My Locations" and select your current location.
+2)	After log in, go to "My Locations" and select your current location.

 3. Go to "My Device Handler" and select "+ Create New Device Handler".
 You will need to do this for each device type you install.